-FIGURE 4: Percentage of American Indian Adult Current Smokers who Made a Quit Attempt in the Past 12 Months - New Mexico Statewide (2011-2013).
+FIGURE 4: Percentage of American Indian Adult Current Smokers who Made a Quit Attempt in the Past 12 Months - New Mexico Statewide (2014-2015).

-Almost two-thirds (66%) of American Indian adults who currently smoke made at least one quit attempt in the past 12 months.
+57% of American Indian adults who currently smoke made at least one quit attempt in the past 12 months.
 Assisting adults in successfully quitting commercial tobacco use may therefore be an important public health intervention.